mariana-stefani/portfolio/README.md

 * I expect to be able to delete a skillset and/or a project from **MongoDB**.
 * I want to receive interview offers through the use of contact form.
 * I need to be able to attract attention to my projects.
-* I want sell myself in a profession but still personal way.
+* I want to sell myself in a profession but still personal way.